February 24, 2021 5 min read

 Opinions expressed by Entrepreneur contributors are their own.

-If you’re thinking about moving on from a cramped home office or the noisy “charms” of working outdoors in your favorite local coffee shop, it might be to consider your new ’s first
+If you’re thinking about moving on from a cramped home office or the noisy “charms” of working outdoors in your favorite local coffee shop, it might be time to consider renting your new business’s first office space.

 But where do you start?
 Commercial office rents vary widely from location to location.
 Temporary workspaces are incredibly useful for many new businesses in that uncomfortable “in-between” stage.
 But, once you outgrow this temporary fix, you’ll need to explore the possibility of renting office space — assuming local health and business regulations even permit such a move in your area.